EnzoNMigliano/casual_IG_tools/index.md

 <div>
   <style>

-  .form {
+/* container for the form and the for the solution */ .form {
   max-width: 1000px;
   position: relative;
   margin: auto;
   }

+/* setting the borders for the text areas */
    #you_follow, #followers{
     border-radius: 5px;
     }

+/* Placing both text areas in the same line*/
    #textbox1{
     display: table;
     float: left;